TassoInMusicProject/tasso-website/about/introduction.md

 ---

-Torquato Tasso (1544-1595) was arguably the most prominent poet of late 16th-century Italy.
+Torquato Tasso (1544-1595) was arguably the most prominent poet of late sixteenth-century Italy.
 His works, most notably the epic poem *Gerusalemme liberata* (Jerusalem Delivered), achieved tremendous fame in literary circles, shaping the poetic culture of the time.
 Tasso’s influence extended also well beyond the literary realm.